10 reasons why visiting Cambridge will make you happier than Oxford

 To walk around Cambridge is to enjoy a tangible historic experience compared to the more urban experience of visiting Oxford.
 The Cambridge Colleges are more open and visible than those at Oxford, providing an opportunity to appreciate their beauty without going inside them.
 A day in Cambridge sightseeing offers a greater sense of history as you walk the cobbled streets and experience an endless supply of historic buildings.

 Many of the most historic places to visit in Cambridge are very close to each other so you have a continuous sense of walking through history.
-A 5 minute walk in Cambridge sightseeing will encompass The Round Church, St John's College, Trinity College, Gonville & Caius College and Great St Mary's Church and the most striking landmark across both cities, King’s College Chapel.
+A 5 minute walk in Cambridge sightseeing will encompass The Round Church, Trinity College, St John's College, Gonville & Caius College and Great St Mary's Church and the most striking landmark across both cities, King’s College Chapel.
 Oxford has its own historic buildings to enjoy, notably Christ Church Cathedral, Magdalen College and the Radcliffe Camera.
 However, the buildings in Oxford are more sporadically located.
 The sense of walking through time is often interrupted by the many modern looking buildings on display.

 2 Green space

 Both cities offer some of the best scenery in the UK.
 However, if you are looking to visit Cambridge or Oxford for beautiful gardens and green open spaces, then Cambridge is the place for you.
 A walking tour of Cambridge demonstrates this perfectly with so much green space on view as you walk around the city.
 Many of the Cambridge Colleges are located within easy walking distance of each other with their entrances and immaculately manicured lawns openly visible.
 This contrasts with the more hidden views available in Oxford.